 Respiratory Technician Education Requirements and Career Info

 According to the U.S. Bureau of Labor Statistics (BLS), aspiring respiratory technicians are likely to need an associate's degree (www.bls.gov).
 Students can choose from programs such as respiratory therapy, respiratory care or a related major.
-These programs include scientific requirements outside the respiratory track in anatomy, physiology and microbiology.
+These programs include scientific requirements outside the respiratory track in anatomy, physiology, and microbiology.

 The respiratory track includes coursework and labs in pathology and cardiopulmonary anatomy.
-Students may have to complete clinical experiences in a hospital, which allow them to practice diagnostic and therapeutic testing under the supervision of licensed medical personnel.
+Students might have to complete clinical experiences in a hospital, which allow them to practice diagnostic and therapeutic testing under the supervision of licensed medical personnel.